credativ/plutono/docs/sources/http_api/_index.md

 +++
 title = "HTTP API"
-description = "Grafana HTTP API" keywords = ["grafana", "http", "documentation", "api", "overview"] aliases = ["/docs/grafana/latest/overview"] weight = 170
+description = "Plutono HTTP API" keywords = ["plutono", "http", "documentation", "api", "overview"] aliases = ["/docs/plutono/latest/overview"] weight = 170
 +++

 # HTTP API Reference

-The Grafana backend exposes an HTTP API, the same API is used by the frontend to do everything from saving dashboards, creating users and updating data sources.
+The Plutono backend exposes an HTTP API, the same API is used by the frontend to do everything from saving dashboards, creating users and updating data sources.

 ## Supported HTTP APIs